 The technique that the team used to create the paint is compatible with the commercial paint fabrication process.
 Roughly half the cost of the titanium dioxide powders that are often used in commercial white paints, Barium sulfate is common, cheap, and environmentally safe.

 But, the whitest paint in the world is not yet ready for commercial use.
-The team still wants to optimize their paint for a wider range of applications — think automobiles and outdoor equipment — but they also want to add a little color, which may not be as energy efficient, but definitely fun.
+The team still wants to optimize their paint for a wider range of applications; think automobiles and outdoor equipment.
+And to add a little color, which may not be as energy efficient, but definitely fun.